VoIP installation checklist

 - Delivering generic training that does not match team roles.

 VoIP is not a set-and-forget solution.
-Like any part of your business network, it needs proactive upkeep to ensure long-term performance, security, and value.
+Like any component of your business network, it requires regular monitoring and proactive maintenance to ensure optimal performance, security, and value over time.

 - Declining call quality due to unnoticed network issues